mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Device-side API_ - The collection of APIs exposed by the Mender components
 running on the device.
-The Device-side API constitutes the only public programmatic interface of the Mender client.
-It is a thin layer that receives messages over D-Bus, processes them, transmits them to the Mender client, receives the results from the client, and transmits a response on the D-Bus.
+The Device-side API constitutes the only public programmatic interface of the Mender Client.
+It is a thin layer that receives messages over D-Bus, processes them, transmits them to the Mender Client, receives the results from the client, and transmits a response on the D-Bus.

 * _Device ID_ - A single string uniquely identifying a device in the Mender